praveen-kaia/LedgerHQ-app-kaia/APP_SPECIFICATION.md

 The application covers the following functionalities :

 - Get a public Klaytn address given a BIP 32 path
-- Sign a basic Klaytn transaction given a BIP 32 path and raw transaction (signing as a fee payer is not supported)
+- Sign a basic Klaytn transaction given a BIP 32 path and raw transaction (signing as a fee payer is NOT supported)
 - Retrieve the Klaytn app version
 - Retrieve the Klaytn app name